-Requests for additional information or copies of the information collection Start Printed Page 2483instrument and instructions should be directed to William G. Jacobson, (562) 980-4035 or firstname.lastname@example.org.End Further Info End Preamble Start Supplemental Information
+Requests for additional information or copies of the information collection instrument and instructions should be directed to Patricia Donley at 562-980-4033, or e-mail Pat.Donley@noaa.gov.End Further Info End Preamble Start Supplemental Information

-The information required by the International Dolphin Conservation Program Act, amendment to the Marine Mammal Protection Act, is needed to: (1) Document the Dolphin-safe status of tuna import shipments and domestic deliveries of tuna by U.S.-flag purse seine fishing vessels; to verify that import shipments of fish not harvested by large scale, high seas driftnets; and (3) verify that imported tuna not harvested by an embargoed nation or one that is otherwise prohibited from exporting tuna to the United States.
+The information required by the International Dolphin Conservation Program Act (IDCPA), amendments to the Marine Mammal Protection Act (MMPA), is needed: to document the dolphin-safe status of tuna import shipments and domestic deliveries of tuna by U.S.-flag purse seine fishing vessels; to verify that import shipments of fish were not harvested by large-scale, high seas driftnets; and to verify that tuna was not harvested by an embargoed Start Printed Page 57426nation or one that is otherwise prohibited from exporting tuna to the United States.
 Forms are submitted by importers, processors, and/or purse seine vessel operators.

 II.
 Method of Collection

 Forms may be submitted by fax, mail, or electronically.